Randy Travis & Wife Reveal Dire Financial Troubles

 By the time the 1990s came around, Randy had already recorded and released half a dozen albums, with all of them being certified Platinum in the United States and he had sold millions of records worldwide.
 A bonafide star and country music icon, he had truly stolen America’s heart.

 At that time, Randy had been married to his now-ex-wife Lib Hatcher since they met at the start of his career in the late 1970s.
 She became his manager and handled a lot of his finances.

 In a candid new interview, Randy, his wife Mary, and author Ken Abraham speak openly about Randy’s dire financial situation and how things went from incredible wealth and stardom – to a much different landscape today.

-Abraham is the co-author of Randy Travis’ new autobiographical memoir, Forever and Ever, Amen: A Memoir of Music, faith, and Braving the Storms of Life that is due out on May 14th, 2019.
+Abraham is the co-author of Randy Travis’ new autobiographical memoir, Forever and Ever, Amen: A Memoir of Music, faith, and Braving the Storms of Life that was released on May 14th, 2019.